-The previous year's activities will continue in to FY 2011-2012.
-Seven main goals are outlined below:
+The previous year's activities will continue in to FY 2012-2013.
+Eight main goals are outlined below:

-- Identify Section 3 residents business concerns; - Develop and implement new marketing strategies to inform residents of training and employment opportunities; - Establish a referral program with private sector partners and contractors; - Support the transition of low-income residents currently receiving federal or state assistance into stable self-sufficiency; - Certify Section 3 residents and business concerns; - Train Section 3 sub-recipients on regulatory requirements; - Ensure that sub-recipients develop procurement practices to include the Section 3 provision for contracting preference and provide an evaluation of a bidder's ability to comply.
+- i.
+Identify Section 3 residents, business concerns and partnering agencies on Neighborhoods Department website and database. - ii.
+Develop and implement new marketing strategies to include informational flyers, handouts and updates on the website to inform residents of training and employment opportunities. - iii.
+Establish a referral program with private sector partners and contractors. - iv.
+Support the transition of low-income residents currently receiving federal or state assistance into stable self-sufficiency. - v.
+Certify Section 3 residents and business concerns. - vi.
+Train Section 3 sub-recipients on regulatory requirements; - vii.
+Ensure that sub-recipients develop procurement practices to include the Section 3 provision for contracting preference and provide an evaluation of a bidder's ability to comply. - viii.
+Development of a group of stakeholders; HCDD, The Mayor's Office, Central Operations, Office of General Counsel, GAO, JHA, Procurement,